 Users are also treated to perfect forward secrecy, which ensures new keys are used on login and every hours.
 This means that in the very unlikely event any session is compromised, the longest the attacker will get is an hour.

 However, it doesn’t stop there.
 You can choose to use Onion over VPN, which routes your connection over the encrypted Tor network (sacrificing speed for absolute privacy), and you can also use Double VPN, which routes your traffic through two separate servers.
+So, if you’re willing to take a hit on outright speed in return for absolute privacy, these are useful options to have on hand.

 In countries where VPN use is restricted, NordVPN’s obfuscated servers will prove useful – these are more effective at hiding the fact they’re VPN connections at all, and can get access to sites and regions where VPN use is banned or limited.
 In fact, we rate Nord as one of the best China VPN services because of this.